 “Nursing, so it seemed, allowed me to do that.
 It was with that thought process and the support of my family that sent me off to college for a degree in nursing.
 Since entering the profession, I have grown to understand the importance of every touch, word and care,” she says.

-Ricks has been a registered nurse since 1979; she’s worked at Children’s for more than 27 years.
-She began her nursing career at Children’s as a Child Care Technician (CCT) which piqued her interest in pursuing a future nursing career in pediatric cardiac care.
+Ricks has been a registered nurse since 1979; she’s worked at Children’s National Hospital for more than 27 years.
+She began her nursing career at Children’s National as a Child Care Technician (CCT) which piqued her interest in pursuing a future nursing career in pediatric cardiac care.